B1G-FUNGUS/askpls/README.md

    will not get a prompt when you go to that tab with that domain next time
   - neither of these are problems if your default is "session only," which I reccomend for use with this program

+- setPolicy has some problems if it's called multiple times at once, as it will read and write asynchronously